capawesome-team/capacitor-plugins/packages/app-shortcuts/README.md

 removeAllListeners() => Promise<void>
 ```

-Remove all listeners for this plugin.
+Removes all event listeners associated with this plugin.

+Use this to clean up resources or stop listening for app shortcut events.

 **Since:** 6.0.0